pderaaij/research-intrapreneurship/thesis/chapter-1.md

 Regarding the topic of job autonomy many perspectives has been researched [@yu2016; @sorlie2022; @simmering2003; @jong2021].
 However, no prior research has been done on the topic of autonomy (mis)fit and its influences on intrapreneurial behaviour.
 A gap in academic literature that this research attempts to fill.

-@@ referentie zoeken naar team effect intrapreneurship

-- [ ] Je mist hier het brugje dat intrapreneurship vaak een team effort is en dat het vaak nodig is in het proces om bv met verschillende mensen te werken, etc. en dan pas moet je naar psy safe gaan.
-Want nu is dat wat een te grote sprong opnieuw

-- Innovation and process improvements have been found at teams that have high levels of psychological safety [@edmondson1999; @edmondsonLei2014; @newman2017].
-- Psychological safety is a shared belief held by members of a team that the team is safe for interpersonal risk taking [@edmondson1999].
+Although intrapreneurial behaviour is often measured on individual level, the act of getting intrapreneurial outcomes is often a team effort.
+Members of the team have to work and learn collaboratively to achieve the desired outcomes [@edmondsonLei2014].
+In times of uncertainty and collaboration, psychological safety has shown to enhance the performance of the team [@edmondsonLei2014].
+Psychological safety is a shared belief held by members of a team that the team is safe for interpersonal risk raking [@edmondson1999].
+Teams with high levels of psychological safety have shown to take more risk, share more information, seek more feedback, and perform better with regards to innovation, process improvements, knowledge creation, and successful technology implementations [@edmondson1999; @edmondsonLei2014; @frazier2017; @newman2017].

-- If a team feels safe, they will share more information and as such learn more then teams with lower levels of psychological safety [@edmondson1999; @newman2017].
+Both autonomy fit and misfit has shown to influence dimensions of intrapreneurial behaviour. @yu2016, for example, showed that autonomy misfit leads to higher levels of practivity. @destobbeleir2020 found a positive effect between psychological safety and feedback seeking.
+In case of autonomy fit, psychological safety has influenced creativity, risk taking, and motivation to engage in learning [@choo2007].
+Given these findings, psychological safety might influence the effects of autonomy (mis)fit in relation with intrapreneurial behaviour.

+Summarising, autonomy has been researched as a contributing factor to intrapreneurship in various researches.
+However, none of these take into the personal needs to autonomy in relation to what is supplied by the organisation.
+As perfect fit seldomly exists [@vanVianen2018], it is interesting to research what the effects are of autonomy (mis)fit on intrapreneurial behaviour.
+Potentially psychological safety can be found to moderate these effects.

 ## 1.3 Academic & practical relevance